Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

 <a href="https://researchseminars.org"> Research Seminars </a>
 <a href="http://www.cshpm.org"> CSHPM/SCHPM </a>

-TRIVIA: there are at least two more Ruoxis working in algebraic geometry:
+TRIVIA.
+There are at least two more Ruoxis working in algebraic geometry:
 <a href="https://sites.google.com/view/liruoxi"> Ruoxi Li in UIUC</a>
 <a href="https://math.berkeley.edu/people/ruoxi-li"> Ruoxi Li in UC Berkeley</a>